 Deleted: 0

-“Language” means systems of conventional and unconventional spoken, visual-manual, technological, and written symbols which human beings use personally and as members of social and cultural groups to express themselves, to shape identity, to acquire knowledge, to mediate power, to play, create, and imagine, to build and sustain familial, social, and cultural bonds, and to express a wide range of personal needs, aspirations, and emotions.
+“Languages” mean systems of conventional and unconventional spoken, visual-manual, technological, and written symbols, which human beings use personally and as members of social and cultural groups to express themselves; shape identity; acquire knowledge, mediate power, play, create, and imagine; to build and sustain familial, social, and cultural bonds; and to express a wide range of personal needs, aspirations, and emotions.

 Deleted: 1

-“Linguistic diversity” means that “Language,” as defined in this Manual and inclusive of non- official languages, endangered languages, Indigenous and minority languages, and dialects, constitutes an immense body of diverse and complex systems of communication and expression.
-Respect for and preservation of linguistic diversity is fundamental to the well-being and academic success of all students, to eradicating bias, racism, and discrimination, and to fostering practices and systems of inclusion, equality, equity, and diversity in our schools and communities.
+“Linguistic diversity” means the immense body of diverse and complex systems of communication and expression (e.g., official languages, endangered languages, Indigenous and minority languages, dialects, and non-verbal languages and communication), the respect for and preservation of which is fundamental to students’ experience and academic success; eradicating bias, racism, and discrimination; and fostering practices and systems of inclusion, equality, equity, and diversity in our schools and communities.

 Deleted: 2